Tax Penalty for Failure To File Return

 The failure to file penalty can often be removed pursuant to the IRS’s first-time abate policy.

 The first-time abate policy is intended to give taxpayers who have a good track record of compliance a break.
 It applies if the taxpayer has not had any penalties, other than the penalty at issue, for the immediately prior three years.

 The IRS only applies this policy to returns that are regularly filed, not to one-time returns.
 Estate tax returns are an example.
 Each individual only dies once (usually) and their estate files one estate tax return (usually).
-Thus, the IRS cannot look to their compliance history for this one-time return to determine whether they have a good track record for filing the return.
+Thus, the IRS cannot look at their compliance history for this one-time return to determine whether they have a good track record for filing the return.

 This remedy can be had by calling or writing to the IRS and asking that the IRS apply the policy and remove penalties.
 The IRS will not voluntarily apply this policy.
 You have to actually call or write to the IRS.

 Get Help With Unfiled and Late Tax Returns

 We are experienced tax attorneys in Houston, Texas.
 We help clients remove or abate IRS tax penalties.
 We can also help with late and unfiled tax returns.

 If you have a tax penalty and you want it removed and want to talk to a tax lawyer, we want to hear from you.
 Please call us at (713) 909-4906 or schedule an appointment to get help abating your penalties.